What is it?

 Cranberry, as well as many other fruits and vegetables, contains significant amounts of salicylic acid, which is an important ingredient in aspirin.
 Drinking cranberry juice regularly increases the amount of salicylic acid in the body.
 Salicylic acid can reduce swelling, prevent blood clots, and can have antitumor effects.

-Cranberry is LIKELY SAFE for most people.
-Cranberry juice and cranberry extracts have been used safely in research.
+Cranberry is LIKELY SAFE for most people when taken by mouth.
+Cranberry juice and cranberry extracts have been used safely in people.
 Cranberry juice is LIKELY SAFE for children.
-But drinking too much cranberry juice can cause some side effects such as mild stomach upset and diarrhea.
+However, drinking too much cranberry juice can cause some side effects such as mild stomach upset and diarrhea.
 Drinking more than 1 liter per day for a long period of time might increase the chance of getting kidney stones.

 Special precautions & warnings:

 Pregnancy and breast-feeding: Cranberries and cranberry juice are safe to consume during pregnancy and breast-feeding.
-But don't use dietary supplements that contain cranberry products.
+However, do not use dietary supplements that contain cranberry products.
 It is not known if these are safe to use during pregnancy and breast-feeding.

 Aspirin allergy: Cranberries contain significant amounts of salicylic acid.
 Salicylic acid is similar to aspirin.
 Avoid drinking large quantities of cranberry juice if you are allergic to aspirin.